Skip to content

 Parameters

 Variables can be embedded into parameter values.
-This allows you to leverage generated values as well as pass values between tests and/or stages.
+This allows you to leverage generated values as well as pass values between tests or stages.

 request: